 Topics covered in this article:

-- Using AVID SYNC HD to generate Longitudinal Time Code (LTC)
+- Using a synchronization peripheral to generate Longitudinal Time Code (LTC)

 - Using the Dolby LTC Generator plug-in

-For most use cases, the Dolby Atmos Renderer chases the DAW transport.
+When mastering, the Dolby Atmos Renderer chases the DAW transport.
 When the Renderer is running on a dedicated workstation, the synchronization source is LTC.
-When the Renderer is running on the same workstation as the DAW, the synchronization source is either LTC, MTC, or system synchronization when using the Send/Return plug-ins.
+When the Renderer is running on the same workstation as the DAW, the synchronization source is either LTC, or system synchronization when using the Send/Return plug-ins (Pro Tools Ultimate only).

 In all cases, the timecode rate of the session as set in the Session Setup window must match the frame rate set in the Renderer Preferences Driver page, or the loaded Master File.